 The National Educational Dialogue, an outgrowth of the Integrated Healthcare Policy Consortium (IAHC), sought to identify a set of core values, knowledge, skills, and attitudes necessary for all healthcare professional students.
-The Task Force on Values, Knowledge, Skills, and Attitudes, chaired by Carla Mariano, identified the following core values:40
+The Task Force on Values, Knowledge, Skills, and Attitudes, chaired by Carla Mariano, identified the following core values:34

-- Wholeness and healing-interconnectedness of all people and things with healing as an innate capacity of every individual - Clients/patients/families as the center of practice - Practice as a combined art and science - Self-care of the practitioner and commitment to self-reflection, personal growth, and healing - Interdisciplinary collaboration and integration embracing the breadth and depth of diverse healthcare systems and collaboration with all disciplines, clients, and families - Responsibility to contribute to the improvement of the community, the environment, health promotion, healthcare access, and the betterment of public health - Attitudes and behaviors of all participants in health care demonstrating respect for self and others, humility, and authentic, open, courageous communication
+- Wholeness and healing-interconnectedness of all people and things with healing as an innate capacity of every individual - Clients/patients/families as the center of practice

+- Practice as a combined art and science - Self-care of the practitioner and commitment to self-reflection, personal growth, and healing - Interdisciplinary collaboration and integration embracing the breadth and depth of diverse healthcare systems and collaboration with all disciplines, clients, and families - Responsibility to contribute to the improvement of the community, the environment, health promotion, healthcare access, and the betterment of public health - Attitudes and behaviors of all participants in health care demonstrating respect for self and others, humility, and authentic, open, courageous communication

 There is a definitive need for increased scholarship and financial aid to support training in all of these areas.
-Faculty development programs also are necessary to support faculty in understanding and integrating holistic philosophy, content, and practices into curricula.
+Faculty development programs also are necessary to support faculty in understanding and integrating holistic philosophy, content and practices into curricula.

-A major report by the IOM in 2010, The Future of Nursing: Leading Change, Advancing Health, 41 will have a significant effect on the nursing profession.
+A major report by the IOM in 2010, The Future of Nursing: Leading Change, Advancing Health,35 will have a significant effect on the nursing profession.
 The report recommends that nurses should achieve higher levels of education and training through improved educational systems by increasing the proportion of nurses with a baccalaureate degree to 80% by 2020, doubling the number of nurses with a doctorate by 2020, and ensuring that nurses engage in lifelong learning.
 Nurses need more education and preparation to adopt new roles quickly in response to rapidly changing healthcare settings and an evolving healthcare system.
 Competencies are especially needed in community, geriatrics, leadership, health policy, system improvement and change, research and evidence-based practice, and teamwork and collaboration.
-The Future of Nursing: Campaign for Action has determined indicators to measure progress toward achievement of the IOM's report recommendations and has established a dashboard to evaluate where nursing is gaining ground and areas that require additional emphasis.